NMNH After Hours

 The National Museum of Natural History offers events for adults to connect with leading scientists, filmmakers, authors, artists, and each other.
 Experience access to our collections and exhibits through lectures, conversations, films, and more, both at the museum and online.

 Join us for lively discussions featuring a wide array of books that explore the natural world.

 We’re partnering with Martin Luther King Jr. Memorial Library to bring titles to life through in-person events with experts and authors that make connections between the District of Columbia Public Library’s catalog and NMNH’s collections and exhibits.

 HOT (Human Origins Today) Topics

-Our virtual "HOT Topic" programs discuss cutting-edge scientific discoveries and topics of broader interest related to NMNH’s David H. Koch Hall of Human Origins at the intersection of the science of human evolution and societal issues.
-These programs feature a presentation by an expert followed by an audience Q&A session moderated by Smithsonian scientist and educator Briana Pobiner.
+Our virtual "HOT Topic" programs discuss cutting-edge scientific discoveries and topics of broader interest related to NMNH’s David H. Koch Hall of Human Origins.
+These hour-long programs feature a presentation by an expert followed by an audience Q&A session moderated by Smithsonian scientist and educator Briana Pobiner.

 Our virtual "Shared Planet, Shared Health" programs spotlight leading research on the interconnection between humans, nonhuman animals, plants, and their shared environment.